 More recently, the FAA and DOT jointly announced a registration system for all drones weighing between 0.55 and 55 pounds.
 All drones that fall within the registration requirement must be registered by February 19, 2016.
-Currently, noncommercial users may register here, while commercial users must submit a paper application located here.
+Currently, noncommercial users may register here (We have identified that the following link is no longer active, and it has been removed), while commercial users must submit a paper application located here.
 Registration is free until January 20, 2016 and $5 after.
 Once registered, the FAA will provide pilots with a number which must be marked on any drone that the user flies.
 Failure to register a drone can result in civil penalties up to $27,500, criminal fines up to $250,000, and up to 3 years in prison.

 Moreover, the drone registration requirement has come under fire in recent weeks, as the FAA admitted that the names and home addresses in the drone registry will be publicly available.
 A lawsuit filed on December 24, 2015, requests an emergency stay of the FAA’s registration requirement, and that the Court of Appeals for the District of Colombia issue an order declaring the registration rule void.
 As of January 7th, 2016, no ruling has been issued in this case, but we will continue tracking this issue.
 Please contact attorney John Mashni at email@example.com or attorney Taylor Gast at firstname.lastname@example.org with any questions.

 In This Issue